Pavithra777/EVA-8-Phase-1/Assignment 5/README.md

 **Normalization**

 Different features will be at different scale.
 One feature amplitude might be large like truck wheel and another feature amplitude like cycle wheel might be small.
-To bring all the kernel value within a similar scale.
-So the distance need to be travelled by the kernel value of all the feature are similar.
+To bring all the kernel value within a similar scale , we are doing Normalization.
+So the distance need to be travelled by the kernel value of all the features are similar.

 **How To Normalise ?**

-1. Using mean of all kernel value, the data is shifted towards zero by subtracting mean value with the kernel's value
+1. Using mean of all kernel value, the data is shifted towards zero by subtracting  kernel's value with the mean value.
-2. With the standard deviation , the data is scaled within a range by dividing the zero centered data  by SD.
+2. With the standard deviation of all kernel value , the data is scaled within a range by dividing the zero centered data  by SD.

 **Types of Normalization**